What if we ate like the Gauls?

 Table of Contents

-The Gauls were excellent farmers, and grains formed the basis of their diet.
-They were consumed in the form of thick porridges, flatbreads, rustic breads, incorporated into stews, or even transformed into fermented beverages.
+The Gauls were excellent farmers and cereals formed the basis of their diet.
+They were consumed in the form of thick porridges, flatbreads, rustic breads, incorporated into stews or transformed into fermented beverages.

-Among the grains attested by archaeology, we find hulled barley (Hordeum vulgare, very common), millet (Panicum miliaceum, hardy and widespread), as well as hulled wheats: spelt (Triticum spelta), emmer (Triticum dicoccum) and, more marginally, einkorn (Triticum monococcum).
+Among the cereals attested by archaeology, we find hulled barley (Hordeum vulgare, very frequent), millet (Panicum miliaceum, resistant and common), as well as hulled wheats: spelt (Triticum spelta), emmer (Triticum dicoccum) and, more marginally, einkorn (Triticum monococcum).

 Rye (Secale cereale) and oats (Avena sativa) are also attested, but seem to have played a secondary role: the former was probably still perceived as a weed, and the latter was mainly used as fodder for horses, although it may have been consumed occasionally by humans.

-In contrast, soft common wheat (Triticum aestivum), which forms the basis of our diet today, was not yet cultivated in Gaul before Romanization.
-Likewise, no trace of corn or rice exists in Gaul during this period.
+However, naked common wheat (Triticum aestivum), which today forms the basis of our diet, was not yet cultivated in Gaul before Romanization.
+Similarly, there is no trace of corn or rice in Gaul during this period.

 Legumes

-Legumes played an essential role in balancing meals: they provided vegetable protein and kept well throughout the year.
+Legumes played an essential role in balancing meals: they provided vegetable proteins and could be stored well all year round.

-We mostly find broad beans, peas, and to a lesser extent, lentils.
+Broad beans, peas, and to a lesser extent, lentils are most commonly found.
 Archaeologists also sometimes identify vetch, grass pea, or lupin.

 Chickpeas, a Mediterranean plant, are occasionally attested in the south of Gaul (Languedoc, Provence) but remain marginal.
-However, dried beans (Phaseolus) are completely absent: they would not arrive in Europe until the 16th century, after transatlantic voyages.
+However, dried beans (Phaseolus) are completely absent: they only arrived in Europe in the 16th century, after transatlantic voyages.

 Roots, vegetables and greens

-Gaul offered a beautiful diversity of rustic vegetables, adapted to the temperate climate and agricultural methods of the time.
+Gaul offered a wide variety of rustic vegetables, adapted to the temperate climate and agricultural methods of the time.

-The Gauls cultivated or gathered turnips, ancient carrots, parsnips, cabbages, onions, garlic, and wild leeks.
-They also used greens like nettles, turnip greens, cabbage leaves, or wild herbs gathered locally.
+The Gauls cultivated or gathered turnips, ancient carrots, parsnips, cabbages, onions, garlic, wild leeks.
+They also used greens such as nettles, turnip greens, cabbage leaves or wild herbs gathered locally.

-There were, of course, no potatoes or tomatoes, all having come from America long after antiquity.
-Eggplant, originating from India, would not arrive in the south of France until the 14th century, via Mediterranean routes.
+Of course, there were no potatoes or tomatoes, all of which came from America long after Antiquity.
+Eggplant, originally from India, only arrived in the south of France in the 14th century, via the Mediterranean routes.

 Meats, fish, eggs

-Meat was not consumed daily, but it was an integral part of the diet, especially during communal meals or festivities.
+Meat was not consumed daily, but it was an integral part of the diet, especially during communal meals or festivals.

-Pork was the primary source of meat, thanks to well-managed breeding adapted to collective needs.
-Other domestic species supplemented this intake: cattle, sheep, goats, as well as poultry (chickens, geese, ducks, pigeons), raised on a small scale or semi-wild.
+Pork was the main source of meat, thanks to well-managed breeding adapted to collective needs.
+Other domestic species supplemented this intake: cattle, sheep, goats, as well as poultry (chickens, geese, ducks, pigeons), raised on a small scale or semi-free range.

-Game — wild boar, hare, roe deer, or red deer — was hunted opportunistically, depending on the seasons, local resources, and probably social status.
-Wild rabbit, endemic to southern Gaul, could be hunted and consumed occasionally, only in Mediterranean Gaul, where its natural habitat made it accessible.
+Game — wild boar, hare, roe deer or deer — was hunted opportunistically, depending on the seasons, local resources and probably social status.
+Wild rabbit, endemic to southern Gaul, could be hunted and consumed occasionally, but only in Mediterranean Gaul, where its natural habitat made it accessible.

-Eggs, although rarely preserved in archaeological records due to their fragility, were very likely consumed, especially poultry eggs.
+Eggs, although rarely preserved in archaeological records due to their fragility, were most likely consumed, especially those of poultry.

 As for fish, their low representation in excavated sites is largely explained by the poor preservation of bones.
-Nevertheless, several isotopic studies on human bones suggest occasional consumption of aquatic resources, particularly in riverine or coastal areas such as the Saône Valley, and the Atlantic or Mediterranean coasts.
+Nevertheless, several isotopic studies on human bones suggest occasional consumption of aquatic resources, particularly in riverine or coastal areas such as the Saône valley, or the Atlantic and Mediterranean coasts.

 Discover cast iron cauldrons